rancher/terraform-provider-rancher2/website/docs/r/nodeDriver.html.markdown

 page_title: "Rancher2: rancher2_node_driver"
 sidebar_current: "docs-rancher2-resource-node_driver"
 description: |-
   Provides a Rancher v2 Node Driver resource.
-This can be used to create Node Driver for rancher v2 rke clusters and retrieve their information.
+This can be used to create Node Driver for Rancher v2 RKE clusters and retrieve their information.
 ---

 # rancher2\_node\_driver

 Provides a Rancher v2 Node Driver resource.
-This can be used to create Node Driver for rancher v2 rke clusters and retrieve their information.
+This can be used to create Node Driver for Rancher v2 RKE clusters and retrieve their information.

 ## Example Usage